Easy 3-Ingredient Beeswax Lotion Bar Recipe (Non Greasy)

 What kind of beeswax do you use for lotion bars?

-I like to use unrefined beeswax for my lotion bars and other homemade beauty products.
-This wax is yellow in color.
+I prefer using unrefined beeswax for lotion bars.
+It has a light honey scent and a natural yellow color.
 We buy ours in bulk from a local apiary, and then chop off bits as needed for projects.

 Would you like to save this?